gdsad/Prueba_1/README.md

 This is a FaceTrack Installer only for Windows (see the video tutorial "FaceTrack/Video_tutorials/FaceTrack_installation.mkv" for detailed instructions).

 ## Citation
-This project was initially developed by Facundo Reyes and Julian Alvarez under the supervision of PhD.
-Gonzalo Sad in Universidad Nacional de Rosario.
+This project was initially developed by Facundo Reyes and Julián Alvarez under the supervision of PhD.
+Gonzalo Sad in FCEIA, Universidad Nacional de Rosario, Argentina.

 If our code helps your research, please consider citing the following paper: